E(n)-equivariant Graph Neural Cellular Automata: Preliminaries and Related Work

-As already pointed out by \citet{tesfaldet2022attention}, NCAs are not structurally equivalent to (deep) feed-forward neural nets, where a \emph{acyclic} directed computation graph induces a \emph{finite} impulse response.
-Instead, NCAs can be viewed as Recurrent Neural Networks (RNNs) \citep{rumelhart1985learning}, where a \emph{cyclic} directed computation graph induces an \emph{infinite} impulse response, enabling feedback and time-delayed interactions.
-Notably, RNNs and CAs—and therefore NCAs—are known to be Turing complete \citep{perez2019on, rendell2002turing}.
+As already pointed out by \citet{tesfaldet2022attention}, NCAs are not structurally equivalent to (deep) feed-forward neural nets, where an \emph{acyclic} directed computation graph induces a \emph{finite} impulse response.
+Instead, NCAs can be viewed as Recurrent Neural Networks \citep{rumelhart1985learning}, where a \emph{cyclic} directed computation graph induces an \emph{infinite} impulse response, enabling feedback and time-delayed interactions.
+Notably, RNNs and CAs—and by consequence NCAs—are known to be Turing complete \citep{perez2019on}.